asik03/tut-AudioSceneClassifation/README.md

 1. Mel spectogram: Mel-scaled power spectogram
 2. MFCC: Mel-Frequency Cepstral Coefficients
-3. Chorma STFT: Chromagram from a waveform or power spectrogram
+3. Chroma STFT: Chromagram from a waveform or power spectrogram
-4. Spectral Contrast: Spectral contrast
+4. Chorma CQT: Constant-Q chromagram
-5. Tonnetz: Tonal centroid features (tonnetz)
+5. Spectral Contrast: Spectral contrast

 All the proposed are spectral features based, to extract them we will use the python library [librosa](https://librosa.github.io/librosa/feature.html#spectral-features "librosa").